practical-scientific-computing/practical-scientific-computing.github.io/mathematica/04-graphics.md

 The ability to graphically depict a complex problem and its solution is an essential skill to a scientist.
 Often, other scientists will skip past all writing in a paper and attempt to understand your results from figures alone.
-This requres generation of high quality figures that are clean, clear and well thought out.
+This requires generation of high quality figures that are clean, clear and well thought out.
-Luckily, *Mathematica* has most, if not all, of the functionallity that you might require to visualize and publish high quality figures and graphis.
+Luckily, *Mathematica* has most, if not all, of the functionality that you might require to visualize and publish high quality figures and graphics.

 Lets start with something familiar, the basic Plot: